 The final and best resistance tube is made of Dipped Latex, which also happens to be the most natural.
 Dipped Latex bands can stretch up to 900% of their original length and will provide years of quality service at a consistent resistance.

 As stated, there are a lot of companies producing tube resistance bands, which is one reason a detailed look at the industry like this is so vital.

-Meaning, if you're going to buy tube resistance bands, they're most likely going to be manufactured overseas (not always a bad thing) and they're going to come from similar places.
+Meaning, if you’re going to buy resistance tubes bands, they’re most likely going to be manufactured overseas (not always a bad thing) and they’re going to come from similar places.

 After researching and using many of the most expensive bands, we’ve found that the best bands combine dipped latex rubber, with a nylon outer sheath, a nice carabiner, and a comfortable handle.
 There was only one company doing all of this at a price that wasn’t exorbitant (and also happened to be made in the USA,) and therefore holds our top spot.

 For our budget pick, our specifications were much more relaxed.
 We wanted to find a set of bands that had decent durability, we had extensive experience with, were easily purchased, and at a low price relative to competitors.